 How to Get to Sequoia National Park

-It’s a windy, mountain road, so be careful.
+It’s a winding, mountain road, so be careful.
 I’d suggest downloading directions to your phone so you can use it without service.
 YES, you will need a rental car.
 Public transportation is nearly non-existent here, unfortunately.

 Before You Go: Check Current Conditions

-Check for any road closures on the official NPS website.
+Check for any road closures on the official national park website.
 Roads are often closed during winter due to snow, and sometimes, in summer, roads can be closed due to fire.
-Always check current conditions before setting out.

 Entry Fees